 It is important to ‘Guard Our Energy.’

-Guarding our energy basically means to preserve our energy.
+Guarding our energy basically means to administer and preserve our energy.
 If we don’t do that, we will run out of fuel and wear ourselves down.
 It’s self-preservation.
 We need work time, chill time, downtime, social time and so on.

 If we lower those boundaries of what each of us needs for a productive day, with time for work and time for everything else, we can soon find ourselves overrun by more or less needy demands.